 - Capability of Managing your programs in Graham County.

 - Fully implemented 211 systems integrate information about a wide variety of social services through a single information network-providing crucial data for agencies like yours to use in strategic planning.

 - This system is already utilized throughout the nation and will help modernize our resource organizational systems.

-- Helps vulnerable community members that your serve.
+- Helps vulnerable community members that you serve.